sammi-turner/MacOS-Dotfiles/README.md

 then replace the default .zshrc file with the one in this repo.

-## Oh My Zsh
+## To install "Oh My Zsh"

-Use this command to install
+Enter this command

 ```
 sh -c "$(curl -fsSL https://raw.github.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"